3 NEW GADGETS | WORLDWIDE SHIPPING – FREE OVER $150

 It might sound silly and like the least of your worries – but it’s not.

 We all know that feedback is important.
 After all, how else are we supposed to know what we’re doing right or wrong?
+So whether you are conducting your reviews manually or through a performance appraisals software, praise is the key to driving success.

 Because while criticism is vital, praise is just as essential—if not more so.
 Here’s why praising your employees is so important and can increase employee performance.